change the way you think,

 - 20 to 30 minute Warm-Up Call to assess needs and Next Steps.

-- 60 to 90 minute personal One-on-One Assessment to review history and current symptoms.
+- 60 minute personal One-on-One Assessment to review history and current symptoms.

 - 1 to 8 hours of testing using non-invasive tools, instruments, questionnaires, and labs.

 - Testing can include Psychological, Neurodevelopmental, Cognitive, School Readiness, Executive Functioning, Memory Health, Preoperative Clearance, and Nutrition Labs.

 - 60 minute Feedback Session to review results, offer recommendations, and create a step-by-step plan.